 You can only get on or off a normal toilet, go to the toilet and clean yourself afterwards if someone reminds you or watches you to keep you safe.

-You suffer from incontinence and you can only manage it yourself and clean yourself afterwards if you use a special aid.
+You experience incontinence and you can only manage it yourself and clean yourself afterwards if you use a special aid.

-You suffer from incontinence and you can only manage it yourself and clean yourself afterwards if someone reminds you or watches you to keep you safe.
+You experience incontinence and you can only manage it yourself and clean yourself afterwards if someone reminds you or watches you to keep you safe.

 Four points